Adriatic Croatia: Geography

 Adriatic Croatia incorporates the western parts of the country, along the Adriatic Sea.
 Encompassing an area of 14197 km2, it has a 1777 km coastline.
 It shares an international land border with Slovenia in the north, and is bordered by Pannonian Croatia to the east.

 The Adriatic Croatian region has a Mediterranean climate.
 It is characterized by hot, dry summers, and rainy winters.
 During summers, there is lower precipitation, and heat waves result in sudden temperature rises.
 The region is also subject to erratic climate conditions.
 There is sparse vegetation, with low ground water, and thin soil.
 The coastal regions are heavily eroded.
 Due to its proximity to the sea, the region is low-lying, and is in the danger of flooding due to rising sea levels.

 Sub-regions

-Adriatic Croatia incorporates incorporates the counties of Lika-Senj, Primorje-Gorski Kotar, Dubrovnik-Neretva, Zadar, Split-Dalmatia, Istria, and Šibenik-Knin.
+Adriatic Croatia incorporates the counties of Lika-Senj, Primorje-Gorski Kotar, Dubrovnik-Neretva, Zadar, Split-Dalmatia, Istria, and Šibenik-Knin.